 - Determining if you are eligible for DMC-ODS services from the county or its provider network. - Coordinating your care. - Providing a toll-free phone number that is answered 24 hours a day and 7 days a week that can tell you about how to get services from the County Plan.
 You can also contact the County Plan at this number to request availability of after-hours care. - Having enough providers to make sure that you can get the SUD treatment services covered by the County Plan if you need them. - Informing and educating you about services available from your County Plan. - Providing you services in your language or by an interpreter (if necessary) free of charge and letting you know that these interpreter services are available. - Providing you with written information about what is available to you in other languages or formats.
 Written materials are available in English and Spanish, as these are threshold languages in Santa Cruz County.
-The AT&T Language Line is utilized for other languages that are not threshold.
+The County Plan will provide services in your preferred language, including interpretive language services through their staff, a language services vendor, or utilizing county resources in order that you may communicate in your preferred language.
 More information can be obtained by calling the Access Line at 1-800-952-2335.
-Upon request, the County will provide members with large print booklets or audio disks of information. - Providing you with notice of any significant change in the information specified in this handbook at least 30 days before the intended effective date of the change.
+Upon request, the County will provide members with large print booklets or audio recording of information. - Providing you with notice of any significant change in the information specified in this handbook at least 30 days before the intended effective date of the change.
 A change would be considered significant when there is an increase or decrease in the amount or type of services that are available, or if there is an increase or decrease in the number of network providers, or if there is any other change that would impact the benefits you receive through the County Plan. - Informing you if any contracted provider refuses to perform or otherwise support any covered service due to moral, ethical, or religious objections and informing you of alternative providers that do offer the covered service. - Ensuring that you have continued access to your previous, and now out-of-network, provider for a period of time if changing providers would cause your health to suffer or increase your risk of hospitalization.